A Comprehensive Guide to Dental Crowns

 The process for creating and placing a partial crown begins with extensive dental preparations.
 Like a full dental crown, the dentist or prosthodontist executing the procedure will need to eradicate any traces of infection.

 Unlike direct restorations that are executed entirely within the confines of a dental clinic, partial crowns are often fabricated off-site.
 The process continues with a dental impression that records the existing conditions in a patient’s mouth.
-This data is transmitted to a lab where it is used to fabricate a precise partial crown that will fit exact specifications.
+Then, this data is transmitted to a dental lab, where it is used to fabricate a precise partial crown that will fit exact specifications.

 While the partial crown is being prepared off-site, a temporary inlay or onlay is often put in place.
-When the final partial crown is made, the patient will return to the dental clinic to have the temporary crown removed and replaced with the final tooth restoration.
+Then, when the final partial crown is made, the patient will return to the dental clinic to have the temporary crown removed and replaced with the final tooth restoration.

 - Tooth preparation